ashma2583/DS-306-Group-49/README.md

 **Authors:** Pengzhe Lin, Mihir Barlinge, Ashton Ma

 ## 📌 Project Overview
-This interactive web application explores the relationship between **testosterone levels** and various cardiovascular, metabolic, and renal health indicators among adult males.
-Using data from the **National Health and Nutrition Examination Survey (NHANES)**, the project aims to identify how everyday health metrics such as BMI, resting pulse, and urine flow correlate with testosterone.
+This interactive web application investigates the relationship between **testosterone levels** and various cardiovascular, metabolic, and renal health indicators among adult males.
+The project seeks to determine the relationship between testosterone and common health metrics like BMI, resting pulse, and urine flow using data from the **National Health and Nutrition Examination Survey (NHANES)**.

-The application allows users to visualize these relationships dynamically, providing statistical context through regression analysis and correlation metrics.
+The application allows users to dynamically visualize these relationships, providing statistical context through regression analysis and correlation metrics.

 ### Key Findings
 * **BMI is the Strongest Predictor:** Body Mass Index (BMI) showed the most significant negative association with testosterone levels ($t = -8.99, p < 2e^{-16}$), suggesting that higher body mass is strongly linked to lower hormonal levels.